Vacuum Tower Telescope: Results

 The VTT instrumentation is designed for high-quality measurements of plasma flows and magnetic fields.
-Some instruments can be combined for simultaneous observations in different parts of the solar spectrum, from the near infrared to the near UV.
-This possibility is a unique feature for a solar telescope and allows to reveal the three-dimensional structure of the solar atmosphere.
-With the help of adaptive optics and suitable image reconstruction techniques it is now possible to observe physical properties of small-scale objects on the solar surface with sizes of only 150 km, at the theoretical limit of the telescope.
-The pictures show a small region of the solar surface with two dark pores.
-The panel on the right shows how the plasma moves: red is downward motion and blue is upward, the total range is from -1.4 km/s to +1.4 km/s.
+Some instruments can be combined for simultaneous observations in different parts of the solar spectrum, from the near-infrared to the near-UV.
+This possibility is a unique feature for a solar telescope and allows it to reveal the three-dimensional structure of the solar atmosphere.
+With the help of adaptive optics and suitable image-reconstruction techniques, it is now possible to observe physical properties of small-scale objects on the solar surface with sizes of only 150 km, at the theoretical limit of the telescope.